-Facebook Business Manager is an incredibly useful and powerful tool for advertisers.
-If you’re running Facebook and/or Instagram ads, it’s the command center of all account Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control. and activities.
+Facebook Every organization should have their own Business Manager to organize their assets (pages, ad accounts, pixels, and more), and then provide appropriate access to those assets to partners.
+More is an incredibly useful and powerful tool for advertisers.
+If you’re running Facebook and/or Instagram ads, it’s the command center of all account connections and activities.
 There’s no doubt it has streamlined various processes and made it much easier to connect employees and accounts.

 But that said, who actually knows and understands all the complex ins and outs of Business Manager?

 How many of us have scratched our head when a button is inexplicably moved or a layout has been changed without notice?
 How many have tried to connect our organization into a Business Manager account and ended up super frustrated and needing an adult beverage?